samdi0316/OGA_PMTD/README.md

 # MY PLAN
-first i will make OGA as Serial,UART,I2C,SPI monitor by using python UI will be made by python curses module cuase i don't know how to make GUI XD
+first i will make OGA as Serial,UART,I2C,SPI monitor by using python UI will be made by python curses module cuase i don't know how to make GUI.
+XD